lainbo/soft-green/README.md

 # Soft Green
 English | [简体中文](./README.zh-CN.md)

-## A theme that's healthier for your eyes
+## A theme that's healthier for your eyes.
+Hope you like it.
 ### The theme is based on [TinyLight](https://marketplace.visualstudio.com/items?itemName=luqimin.tiny-light)
 ### More colorful
 ### Color Reference